Texarkanine/inquirerjs-checkbox-search/checkbox-search-design.md

    - Help text and instructions

 4. **Advanced Features**
-   - Select all / invert selection shortcuts
+   - Tab-to-select for easy interaction
    - Validation of final selection
    - Support for disabled items and separators
    - Theming and customization